-Emission Reduction Options for the Onshore Natural Gas Transmission and Underground Storage Segment
+Emission Reduction Options for the Transmission and Storage Sector

 The EPA estimates methane emissions from the oil and natural gas industry in its annual Inventory of U.S. Greenhouse Gas Emissions and Sinks.
-The onshore natural gas transmission and underground storage segment contributes 25% to the total methane emissions from the oil and natural gas industry.
-The chart on the right shows the distribution of the top emission sources* in this segment, which represent 76% of the total emissions from natural gas transmission and underground storage.
-Click on each emission source category to view one of many appropriate, cost-effective methane mitigation options below.
-A full list of emission mitigation options can be found here.
+The transmission and storage sector accounts for 27% of the total methane emissions from the oil and natural gas industry.
+The chart below shows the distribution of the top emission sources in this sector.

 |Expand All||/||Collapse All|